 House-hunting can be a horrendous and time-consuming activity.
 Newspaper adverts in most cases don’t give all the information you may require either for you to make a sound decision.
 In most cases, you are left with a single option of making an appointment with an agent to access properties for sale.
 Alternatively, there are many websites with property listings where you will find flats for sale.
 The websites include full addresses and maps for ease of finding the said locations.

 Reputable real estate websites include with details such as area, size, amenities, energy performance, price, floor, apartment number, number of bedrooms, and bathrooms.
 Other details included are whether the apartment is occupied or not.
-You can see listings here.
+You can find here real estate listings in Berlin Many thanks!!.
 That is important because it gives you the status of the property.
 If there is a brokerage fee required, it will also be included.
 It is your individual responsibility to get accurate information regarding your property of interest.
 The information provided about the apartment or the entire property is usually based on information provided by the sellers.
 There could be errors and inaccuracy, which could lead to losses.

 When you find the right apartment, you will be prompted to fill in the property information request so that you can get more information regarding the apartment.
 You will also be scheduled for viewing.
 Most of the real estate agents speak German but if you are a foreigner, you will be scheduled an English-speaking agent to assist you with the viewing.